Dog-Friendly Beechworth: Visiting Beechworth with a Dog

 Bridge Road Brewers is a popular dog-friendly spot

-For a different type of brewery, head to the historic Billson’s Brewery, on one of the backstreets of Beechworth.
+For a different type of brewery, head to the historic Last St Brewery (previously Billson’s Brewery), on the backstreets of Beechworth.
 Brewing a wide range of spirits and non-alcoholic traditional cordials onsite, while pet dogs will need to skip the tour, they are welcome to join you in the beer garden, open daily.
-Don’t miss tasting a selection of their drinks, plus enjoying lunch.
+Don’t miss tasting a selection of their drinks or order a burger for lunch.

 Alternatively, head to the original Beechworth Bakery, located right in the middle of Beechworth.
 There’s tables outside on the footpath with dog water bowls, or grab some takeaway and enjoy at one of the many parks around town.